Container Sensor User Guide

 Overview

 The Container Sensor integrates container registries (Docker Hub, Azure Container Registry, private registries, etc.) with Keyfactor's AgileSec Platform.
-This sensor allows you to discover, inventory, and analyze cryptographic assets embedded within container images.
+This Sensor allows you to discover, inventory, and analyze cryptographic assets embedded within container images.

 What Gets Scanned